 - The Hibernators (12%): I accept the situation, and don’t need to be updated constantly.

 - The Good Citizens (22%): I want to be informed and think we should all adhere to the rules.

 - The Distressed Dreamers (18%): I am really concerned about my health and financial situation but do believe things will get better.

 - The Precarious Worriers (13%): This is scary for me, and I wish the government would do more.

-Businesses can use the Tribes segments to inform brand strategy, communications, customer experience and innovation.
-Marketers can first familiarise themselves with the Tribes landscape of differing emotional and practical needs to inform overall brand strategy.
-They must then appreciate each Tribe’s relationship with the category and their specific brand.
+Businesses can use the segments to inform brand strategy, communications, customer experience and innovation.
+Marketers can first familiarise themselves with this landscape of differing emotional and practical needs to inform overall brand strategy.
+They must then appreciate each segment’s relationship with the category and their specific brand.
 This determines the overall role the brand can play in peoples’ lives and the primary benefit it will deliver, whether that is guidance for Precarious Worriers or inspiration for Que Seras.

 Tribes are transitional to growth

-Please reach out for more information and advice specific to each tribe.
+Please reach out for more information and advice specific to each segment.